noamraph/nix-pills/pills/03-enter-environment.md

 The argument to `nix-store` can be anything as long as it points to the Nix store.
 It will follow symlinks.

-It may not make sense to you right now, but let\'s print reverse dependencies of `hello`:
+It may not make sense to you right now, but let's print reverse dependencies of `hello`:

     $ nix-store -q --referrers `which hello`